fileediting/kazam_data_analyst_assignment/README.md

 # Assignment for Data Analyst Role
 ## Solution
+### Task - 1
+*Please provide steps to convert an epoch Timestamp to
+a.
+Datetime value
+b.
+Date value
+with any visualisation/wrangling tool (preferred Power Query) except google sheets and microsoft excel.*

+### Task - 2
 ### Task - 3
 *Please use python to wrangle the following*
 | Date       | Devices                 | Issues                                  | Organisation | Pending |